 ARBITER SYSTEMS, INC. PASO ROBLES, CA 93446 U.S.A.
-WWW.ARBITER.COM

-Description This manual describes the operation and configuration of the Model 1200B and Model 1201B/C GNSS Synchronized Clocks.
-It is issued for reference only, at the convenience of Arbiter Systems.
-Reasonable effort was made to verify that all contents were accurate at publication.
-Check with Arbiter Systems for any revisions made since the original publication date.
+WWW.ARBITER.COM Description This manual is issued for reference only, at the convenience of Arbiter Systems.
+Reasonable effort was made to verify that all contents were accurate as of the time of publication.
+Check with Arbiter Systems at the address below for any revisions made since the original date of publication.